Aayush518/dictMean/README.md

 ## Usage

 1. Enter a word in the search bar and click "Search."
-2. View the meaning, part of speech, and definitions.
+2. View the meaning, part of speech, IPA transcriptions and definitions.
 3. Optionally, explore synonyms and antonyms.